 Figure 3.3.1.2.
 Average monthly black sea bass landings (lb gw), fishing years 2000/01-2012/13.
-Source: SEFSC Commercial ACL Dataset, ACL_Tables_07102014.
+Source: SEFSC Commercial ACL Dataset, ACL\Tables\07102014.

 The seasonality pattern for landings by other gear types is quite different from that for landings by all gear types (Figure 3.3.1.3).
 Peak landings in the first two sub-periods occurred in January, whereas peak landings for all gear types occurred in December.
 The landings spike in the third sub-period also occurred in January and not in December.
-Also observable for the third sub-period is the smaller landings spike that occurred in April.
-However, peak landings in the third sub-period occurred in June, similar to that for landings by all gear types.
-Considering that trap landings were generally zero from January through May, the seasonality pattern observed in the landings by all gear types during these months could be mainly conditioned by the seasonal pattern of landings by other gear types.
-In terms of level of landings, the third sub-period recorded higher landings in the second half of the fishing year (except February and May) than the other two sub-periods.
+Also observable for the third sub-period occurred in June, similar to that for landings by all gear types.
+Considering that trap landings were generally zero from January through May, the seasonality pattern observed in the landings by all gear types during these months could be mainly conditioned by the seasonal pattern of landings in the second half of the fishing year (except February and May) than the other two sub-periods.

 Figure 3.3.1.3.
 Average monthly black sea bass landings (lb gw), fishing years 2000/01-2012/13.
-Source: SEFSC Commercial ACL Dataset, ACL_Tables_07102014.
+Source: SEFSC Commercial ACL Dataset, ACL\Tables\07102014.